 I’d also love to add a quick word about salt.
 Many folks salt the water when they hard-boil eggs, and there is a rationale to this, since salt-water boils at a slightly higher temperature than unsalted water.
 However, since various salts can create significantly different percentages of salt solution, this really does not lend itself to consistent results.
 I find that working with unsalted water, and a precise amount of time, allows for more consistent replication from one household to another.

 I hope this technique works as well for you as it does for me.
+If you want an even faster way, here’s my method for how to hard boil duck eggs in an Instant Pot!
 And if you haven’t tried duck eggs yet – do try to get your hands on some!
 You’ll wonder where they’ve been all your life.

 - Duck Eggs